 Marinette County is the second of three communities to participate in the rural affordable workforce housing pilot process.
-The Marinette County Pilot Design Team began the process on July 12th, 2021, with a target completion date in Winter / Spring 2022.
+The Marinette County Pilot Design Team began the process on July 12th, 2021, with a target completion date of Spring 2022.

 According to the Marinette County Housing Study, housing demand in the county is driven by these market dynamics: